Are Sales and Marketing at Odds?

 When Sales and Marketing are aligned, sales cycles decrease, win-rates improve, and margins increase.
 To succeed, we recommend bringing your Sales and Marketing departments together to clearly define responsibilities and collaborate in new ways.

-Then it is Marketing’s job to create sales and marketing collateral that resonates with your target clients to help Sales to get qualified meetings and close deals.
+Then it is Marketing’s job to create sales and marketing collateral that resonates with your target clients to enable Sales to get qualified meetings and close deals.
 Without full agreement on this first step, it is almost impossible to align Sales and Marketing.

-A Marketing Qualified Lead (MQL) is a prospective customer that is more likely to become a paying customer compared to other leads based on pre-determined demographics, activities, attributes or behaviors that are aligned with your ideal target client profile and unique value proposition.
+A Marketing Qualified Lead (MQL) is a prospective customer that is more likely to become a paying customer compared to other leads based on pre-determined demographics, activities, attributes, or behaviors that are aligned with your ideal target client profile and unique value proposition.

 A Sales Qualified Lead (SQL) is a prospective customer that has been researched and vetted — first by marketing or business development, then by sales – and is qualified enough to move to the next stage in the sales process.

+Sadly, when sales and marketing are misaligned, 73% of MQLs on average are NEVER contacted by sales.
 Until Sales and Marketing agree to criteria for MQLs and SQLs it is very difficult to measure progress and hold teams accountable.

 Both Sales and Marketing need to monitor the quantity and quality of leads and the ability to convert those leads.
 Neither should try to be all things to all people or to chase every opportunity.
 Only chase ideal target customers where your value proposition – or your relationship – should win.